Professor Michael Nilsson

 "He was, and still is, a facilitator, a mentor and a fabulous person – his advice and guidance really helped shape my career," Nilsson reflects.
 "When I first started working in this area, astrocytes were thought to be very passive cells but he and other distinguished colleagues at the University of Gothenburg suspected that they were more involved in the inner processes of the brain and could see the potential for expansive and very interesting research.

 "We pioneered parts of the early research in this field and contributed to the growing body of evidence demonstrating that astrocytes are essential for core brain functions.
 For example, they contribute to the control of the flow of information over the synapses and are integral in brain plasticity and regeneration."

-Nilsson, who took up his HMRI role in March, is acutely aware of the important role the institute has played over its 14-year history in fostering emerging young medical researchers.
+Michael, is acutely aware of the important role the institute has played over its 14-year history in fostering emerging young medical researchers.
 He is impressed with the calibre of early and mid career researchers within the organisation, who in some cases are already leaders in their fields.
 Having a young family himself – he is a father of four children aged between three and 16 – he also is attuned to the many demands and responsibilities placed on young researchers.

 "Life is not all about work and it is important that we acknowledge that, because we need different types of stimuli and also periods of rest and recovery.
 This will ultimately lead to a more productive researcher, and a better person overall.
-I am a firm believer of that," Nilsson maintains.
+I am a firm believer of that," Michael maintains.

 "HMRI has an important role to play in supporting young researchers in all aspects of their lives, not just for the benefit of their careers but for the benefit of the institute.
 We need to provide an environment in which they are happy to develop their careers so that in future we will have young people who can step up to take on leading roles in our research programs."